tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 - The action is one token, not the whole sequence.
 - I removed the G-term, the O-term, the KL term.
 - The advantage value is normalized to either 1, 0 or -1.
 - The advantage calculation is different.
-Even if the reward of the action is positive, if I am not confident that the reward.
-(For example, if you have a pair of 8 rollouts, one with 4 correct and one with 5 correct, how confident that one is really better than the other).
+Even if the reward of the action is positive, I may not be confident in the reward.
+(For example, if you have a pair of 8 rollouts, one with 4 correct and one with 5 correct, how confident are you that one is really better than the other?)
 - The clip value is different.
-For positive advantage, I attempt to halve the logprob (there will be adjustments so that the sum of probabilties is still one).
+For positive advantage, I attempt to halve the logprob (there will be adjustments so that the sum of probabilities is still one).
 For negative advantage, I attempt to increase the logprob by two.
 After each iteration of training, I check whether the logprob has indeed moved to where I intend it to move.

 I describe my motivations behind my changes to GRPO in this [blog](https://blog.huikang.dev/2025/10/28/group-relative-policy-optimization.html).